JasonAMartin/SecHex/README.md

 This is the theme I use at [SecStorm](http://www.secstorm.com), so you can see it in action there.

+## Concept & Notes

+Simplicity.

+The idea of this theme is to be clean and functional.
+I didn't pour my heart & soul into this theme because I'd rather spend my time learning information security and writing content for SecStorm.com.

+For others, especially another developer, I hope this theme can provide a base that you can then easily add all the bells & whistles you want.

+I had thought about incorporating LESS for Hexo, but given that I want to keep things simple for someone else to use, I decided that adding LESS just adds one more thing someone needs to install and use.

 ## Using SecHex Theme

 Once you have NodeJS/Hexo rocking, you can simply git clone this theme into your site's theme directory, like this (assuming you're in the root directory):